rak-n-rok/Krake/docs/user/rok-documentation.rst

     ``-L | --cluster-label-constraint`` (optional):
         The name and value of constraint for labels of the cluster in form: ``<label> expression <value>``.
 The application will be deployed only on the clusters with given label.
 Can be specified multiple times, see :ref:`dev/scheduling:Constraints`.

+    ``--backoff`` (optional): multiplier applied to backoff_delay between attempts to handle the application.
+            default: 1 (no backoff)

+    ``backoff_delay`` (optional): delay [s] between attempts to handle the application. default: 1

+    ``backoff_limit`` (optional):  a maximal number of attempts to handle the application.
+If the attempt to handle the application failed, it will transfer to the Application State DEGRADED, instead of directly going into the State FAILED.
+Default: -1 (infinite)

 list
     List all Applications of a namespace.